When Flat Charts Cannot Show the Full Picture

 Effective 3D data visualisation uses multiple visual channels simultaneously.
 Relying on a single channel (colour alone) limits both information density and accessibility.

 Multi-channel encoding is not just a design choice.
 It is an accessibility requirement.
-Colour vision deficiency affects 8% of males.
-If colour is the only way to distinguish categories, those users lose the information entirely.
-Pair colour with shape, pair colour with size, pair colour with labels.
-At least two channels per data dimension.
+Colour vision deficiency affects roughly 8% of males, and if colour is the only way to tell categories apart, those users lose the information entirely.

 Visualisation Types